Maxwell175/SpeechBubble.js/README.md

 <link rel="stylesheet" href="//mdtech-us-man.github.io/SpeechBubble.js/SpeechBubble.css" />
 ```

-There is a demo in the demo folder as well as a fiddle here: https://jsfiddle.net/35nqtpL7/
+There is a demo in the demo folder as well as a jsfiddle here: https://jsfiddle.net/35nqtpL7/

 ## Usage